Residents of some states will no longer be able to use their driver's licenses as ID for boarding airplanes after January 2018. See Example( s )

-Real ID enforcement was to be implemented in phases beginning in April 2014, with the final phase (Phase 4) affecting airline travel.
-After the implementation of that final phase, a driver’s license issued by a state that was not in compliance with the Real ID act would not, by itself, be a sufficient form of identification for boarding commercial aircraft in the U.S.:
+REAL ID enforcement was intended to be implemented in phases beginning in April 2014, with the final phase (Phase 4) affecting airline travel.
+After the implementation of that final phase, a driver’s license issued by a state that was not in compliance with the REAL ID act would not, by itself, be a sufficient form of identification for boarding commercial aircraft in the U.S.:

-Towards the end of 2015 press articles began reporting that when the Phase 4 was implemented at the beginning of 2016, persons with driver’s licenses from the handful of states and territories that were still not in compliance with the Real ID act (New York, Louisiana, Minnesota, New Hampshire, and the American Samoa) would need to use a passport or some other form of accepted ID in order to board commercial aircraft:
+Towards the end of 2015 media outlets began reporting that when the Phase 4 was implemented at the beginning of 2016, persons with driver’s licenses from the handful of states and territories that were still not in compliance with the REAL ID act (New York, Louisiana, Minnesota, New Hampshire, and the American Samoa) would need to use a passport or some other form of accepted ID in order to board commercial aircraft:

 Here’s the breakdown: if you’re from one of these states, “acceptable” IDs include passports and passport cards, as well as permanent resident cards, U.S. military ID, and DHS trusted traveler cards such a Global Entry and NEXUS.

-Does this mean that come 1 January 2016, residents of those states will no longer be able to get on board a plane by using driver’s licenses as their ID?
+Did that mean that come 1 January 2016, residents of those states were unable to board a plane by using driver’s licenses as their ID?
 Not quite.
-First of all, enforcement of Phase 4 provisions is officially slated to begin “No sooner than 2016" — the government still hasn't announced the exact date on which it will take effect.
-Once enforcement begins there will be a three-month “forgiveness period” during which people with non-compliant licenses will be warned that their IDs are no longer valid for flights but will still be allowed to board aircraft.
+First of all, enforcement of Phase 4 provisions was officially slated to begin “No sooner than 2016” — but at the time, the government hadn’t announced the exact date on which it would take effect.
+A planned three-month “forgiveness period” during after such time as the law was enforced enabled people with non-compliant licenses to receive warning that their IDs would no longer be valid for flights (but they would still be allowed to board aircraft).

-Additionally, at least some of the non-compliant states (such as Minnesota) are working to bring their driver’s licenses into compliance with federal regulations and/or have the enforcement of Phase 4 provisions pushed back:
+Additionally, at least some of the non-compliant states (such as Minnesota) were at the time working to bring their driver’s licenses into compliance with federal regulations and/or have the enforcement of Phase 4 provisions pushed back:

 Dayton said he spoke with Homeland Security Secretary Jeh Johnson.
-“He indicated … that they would come up with an updating of that Jdeadline before the end of this year,” Dayton said.
+“He indicated … that they would come up with an updating of that deadline before the end of this year,” Dayton said.